egel/tmux-gruvbox/docs/migration-guide-from-v1-to-v2.md

 Hello there!

-I am so happy to see you here and being interested in using new version of tmux-gruvbox theme.
+I am so happy to see you here and are interested in using the new version of tmux-gruvbox theme.

 I really try to do all my best giving you new, interesting features that you probably always wanted to have.

 In here I also wanted to thank you all people involved in contributing to this theme 🙏🙇.
 Especially for adding all suggestions, or reporting problems if they occurred - this helped a lot!

 ## What's new?